TheDarkGrater9/Defect-Detection/README.md

 # Defect-Detection
 Detecting defects in metal surfaces using ML-based Computer Vision.
-A detailed report about the project is present in the folder named "report"
+A detailed description of the project is present in the folder named "Documentation"